-- The default analysis is View a gene.
+- The default analysis is View a gene (box 3).
 Type in the textbox of step 4 Gene / Probeset: CD4.

 - Click the Next button.
 To read a description of your provided gene, hover your mouse over the bold CD4 letters next to the radiobutton.
-Leave all settings as is and click Next again to get a result.
+Leave all settings as is and click Next again to obtain the result.

 The dots in the graph show the expression value of each sample of the dataset for the gene CD4.
 Under the graph you can see different types of annotation.
 In R2 the samples of a dataset can be annotated with extra information, such as clinical data of the patients the sample were taken from, or biological characteristics of the cells that were observed in the lab.

 Each group of annotated data is called a Track in R2.
-You will see the annotation often displayed underneath a plot, or if you hover your mouse of the dots in a plot.
+You will see the annotation often displayed underneath a plot, and even more tracks if you hover your mouse over the dots in a plot.